Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 590 should theoretically perform a lot faster than the GeForce GTX 570 overall. (explain)
+Memory BandwidthThe GeForce GTX 590, in theory, should be quite a bit faster than the GeForce GTX 570 in general. (explain)

-Texel RateThe GeForce GTX 590 is much (approximately 77%) more effective at anisotropic filtering than the GeForce GTX 570. (explain)
+Texel RateThe GeForce GTX 590 should be much (about 77%) faster with regards to anisotropic filtering than the GeForce GTX 570. (explain)

-Pixel RateThe GeForce GTX 590 is a lot (more or less 99%) better at full screen anti-aliasing than the GeForce GTX 570, and able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 590 should be a lot (about 99%) better at anti-aliasing than the GeForce GTX 570, and able to handle higher screen resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison